callmesalmon/distrohop/README.md

 cd distrohop
 sudo ./setup.sh

-## NOTE: If you want to enable distrohops builtin text editor (distrohop-vine), you
+## NOTE: If you want to enable distrohops builtin text editor (distrohop-kilo, based of
-##       can instead run the setup command with the --editor flag (requires GCC):
+##       Antirez's text editor by the same name), you can instead run the setup command
+##       with the --editor flag (requires GCC):
 sudo ./setup.sh --editor
 ```
 Now that you have distrohop installed on your system, we can get on to configuring: